WHAT IS CANCERCON?

 HOW TO GET TO CANCERCON

-These free sessions will take place on Friday, April 17.
+These free workshops will take place on Friday, April 17.
 Pre-registration is necessary, but CancerCon attendance is not required.
-The target audience for these sessions is pediatric and AYA oncology nurses and social workers; non-profit patient advocate professionals; academic researchers studying AYA oncology; and industry executives and professionals working on patient-centered care and outcomes.
+The target audience for these workshops is pediatric and AYA oncology nurses and social workers; non-profit patient advocate professionals; academic researchers studying AYA oncology; and industry executives and professionals working on patient-centered care and outcomes.

 GET THERE.
 GIVE BACK.
 SUPPORT STUPID CANCER.